Azure/ALZ-Bicep/docs/wiki/Accelerator.md

 | [ALZ-Bicep-4a Workflow](https://github.com/Azure/ALZ-Bicep/blob/main/accelerator/.github/workflows/alz-bicep-4a.yml) | Connectivity Resource Group Deployment, Hub (Hub-and-Spoke) Deployment
 | [ALZ-Bicep-4b Workflow](https://github.com/Azure/ALZ-Bicep/blob/main/accelerator/.github/workflows/alz-bicep-4b.yml) | Connectivity Resource Group Deployment, Hub (VWAN) Deployment

+The following diagram illustrates the workflows at a high level:

+All of the GitHub Actions follow a similar high level workflow as follows:

 ### Getting Started

 In order to setup the Accelerator framework with the production ready pipelines, the following steps must be completed in the order listed: